Contact Us (310) 553-1222

 Factors Influencing the Cost of Defense

-There has been a rising trend in employment lawsuits recently, posing a significant challenge for employers.
+There has been a recent rise in employment lawsuits, posing a significant challenge for employers.
 This surge can be attributed to several factors, including increased awareness among employees of their legal rights, changes in employment laws, and a growing willingness to challenge perceived injustices in the workplace.
 Such lawsuits can cover a wide range of employment issues, from wrongful termination and discrimination to harassment and breach of contract.

 The cost of defending employment lawsuits can be influenced by the complexity of the case.
 More complex proceedings require more time and resources to understand and defend effectively.
 Likewise, complex legal issues or large amounts of documentation can increase costs.